mlool/workday-calendar-extension/README.md

 7. The tool should now appear in your extension menu in chrome

 ## Building manually for Firefox
+We recommend downloading a pre-built Firefox release from `#download-versions`.
+But you can follow the steps below to create a build yourself.

 1. Clone the repo
 2. Run `yarn install` and then `yarn run build` in the root directory
 3. Replace `manifest.json` with the Firefox-compatible version: `cp firefox-manifest.json build/manifest.json`

+## Installing on Firefox
-4. Open Firefox and go to `about:debugging`
+1. Open Firefox and go to `about:debugging`
-5. Select `This Firefox` in the top left
+2. Select `This Firefox` in the top left
-6. Select `Load Temporary Add-on`
+3. Select `Load Temporary Add-on`
-7. Upload `build/manifest.json`
+4. Upload `build/manifest.json`